votingworks/vxmail/docs/product-spec.md

 - track ballot delivery to voters
 - track ballot return from voters

-All ballot printing and mailing is managed by VotingWorks and its partners.
+All ballot printing, stuffing, and mailing is managed by VotingWorks and its partners.
 Election officials can track this process via the Ballot Manager.
 Voters receive a ballot and return envelope, including, as per best practices, a clear location to sign printed on